 Because periodontal disease can be painless, some people don’t even know they have it until it is too late to reverse.
 A periodontal evaluation by your dentist, complete with x-rays is the best way to diagnose gum disease so it can be treated early.
 If it’s been a while since you’ve been to the dentist, or if you are experiencing any of the symptoms listed above, schedule an appointment with your dentist as soon as possible.
 Treating your periodontal disease now not only improves the health of your mouth but can also prevent more serious overall health problems down the road.

-Dr. Robinson of Tarheel Dentistry in Chapel Hill, NC wants to help you prevent, diagnose, and treat periodontal disease.
-Using a combination of routine cleanings and check-ups and minimally invasive treatments, he can protect your teeth from periodontal disease.
+Dr. Cook of Tarheel Dentistry in Chapel Hill, NC wants to help you prevent, diagnose, and treat periodontal disease.
+Using a combination of routine cleanings and check-ups and minimally invasive treatments, she can protect your teeth from periodontal disease.
 Your bleeding gums might be a sign of oncoming periodontal disease so don’t wait to find out!
 Contact us online today to schedule an appointment or call (919) 551-8847.